 Contractor employees, including subcontractor employees, shall have in their possession, at all times while working, the specific Government-issued identification credential.
 The identification credential shall be displayed and visible at all times while on Government property.
 The Government reserves the right to require Contractor personnel to sign-in upon entry and sign-out upon departure from the Government facilities.
-The Contractor shall be responsible for ensuring that all identification credentials are returned to the issuing agency when contract employees leave the company, or employees are dismissed or terminated.
+The Contractor shall be responsible for ensuring that all identification credentials are returned to the issuing agency when contract employees leave the contract, the task order has been completed, employees leave the company, or employees are dismissed or terminated.
 In addition, the Contractor shall notify the issuing agency whenever employee badges are lost.